gorenje/millieons.org/w/digital-adbusting.md

 Feta is a cheese company that likes nature, outdoors, animals and romantic evenings enjoying the beauty of brilliant sunsets.

+So now the guy might actually realise how wonderful the current moment is and not what might happen later or on what he might have missed out on.

-To Facebook, Meta and Insta I say: f*ck off.
+To Facebook, Meta and Insta I say: f\*ck off.
 Leave me alone with your crappy shitty spammy disgustingly depressing advertising.
 Stop shitting into my head, I don't use Zuckerbergs head as a toilet either, right?

 I even made a little [video out of it](/f/i/feta.mov) ([DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) is great for that).
-Fun fact: Insta *won't* let upload the video to Insta - hahaha ROFL, I guess the original ad is copyrighted material.
+Fun fact: Insta *won't* let me upload the video - hahaha ROFL, I guess the original ad is copyrighted material.

 ## Kids, do this at home!